Test-Time Adaptation for Visual Document Understanding: : Test-time adaptation for documents

 Unlike single-modality inputs commonly used in computer vision, documents are images with rich textual information.
 To extract the text from the image, we consider optical character recognition (OCR) is performed and use its outputs, characters, and their corresponding bounding boxes (details are provided in Appendix).
-We construct our input $\mathcal{X}$ on either of the domains composed of three components: text input sequence $X^T$ of length $n$ denoted as $(x^T_1, \cdots, x^T_n) \in \mathbb{R}^{(n\times d)}$, image $X^I \in \mathbb{R}^{3\times W \times H}$, and layout $X^B$ as a 6-dimensional vector in the form of $(x_{min}, x_{max}, y_{min}, y_{max}, w, h)$ representing a bounding box associated with each word in the text input sequence.
+We construct our input $\mathcal{X}$ in either of the domains composed of three components: text input sequence $X^T$ of length $n$ denoted as $(x^T_1, \cdots, x^T_n) \in \mathbb{R}^{(n\times d)}$, image $X^I \in \mathbb{R}^{3\times W \times H}$, and layout $X^B$ as a 6-dimensional vector in the form of $(x_{min}, x_{max}, y_{min}, y_{max}, w, h)$ representing a bounding box associated with each word in the text input sequence.
+Note that for the VQA task, text input sequence is also prepended with the question.
 For the entity recognition task, labels correspond to the set of classes that denote the extracted text; for the key-value extraction task, labels are values for predefined keys; and for the VQA task, labels are the starting and ending positions of the answer presented in the document for the given question.
-We assume closed-set TTA, where the source and target domains share the same class labels $\mathcal{Y}_s=\mathcal{Y}_t=\mathcal{Y}$ with $|\mathcal{Y}| = C$ total number of classes.
+We consider the closed-set assumption: the source and target domains share the same class labels $\mathcal{Y}_s=\mathcal{Y}_t=\mathcal{Y}$ with $|\mathcal{Y}| = C$ being the total number of classes.